lpapadakos/compilers-lexing-parsing/part1/README.txt

 FOLLOW(num) = FOLLOW(factor) = {'+', '-', "**", ')', $}
 FOLLOW(digit) = FOLLOW(num) = {'+', '-', "**", ')', $}

-# FIRST+ sets that we card about (where there is a choice to be made between rules)
+# FIRST+ sets that we care about (where there is a choice to be made between rules)
 FIRST+(exp2 -> + term exp2) = {'+'}
 FIRST+(exp2 -> - term exp2) = {'-'}
 FIRST+(exp2 -> ε) = FIRST(ε) + FOLLOW(exp2) = {')', $}